joeky888/dotfile/Software/Software.md

     * Qt + Native WebView (with html5 + WebAssembly)
     * Qt + QML
 * GUI on desktop
-    * Executable size as small as possible, for personal use : QtLite
+    * Executable size as small as possible, for personal use : QtLite, or github.com/zserge/webview
     * Development time as fast as possible: Electron (FreeBSD is not supported)
     * As powerful as possible: Qt
 * Windows / XBOX only